openstack/openstack-manuals/doc/install-guide/source/ceilometer-nova.rst

          telemetry_secret = TELEMETRY_SECRET

-     Replace ``TELEMETRY_SECRET`` with the telemetry secret you chose for the Telemetry module.
+     Replace ``TELEMETRY_SECRET`` with the telemetry secret you chose for the Telemetry service.

    * In the ``[DEFAULT]`` and ``[oslo_messaging_rabbit]`` sections, configure ``RabbitMQ`` message queue access: